JonathanStefanov/CEFR_Classifier_French/README.md

 - **First Camembert Trial**: Shifting gears, we implemented a Camembert language model.
 Although it improved accuracy to 58%, the model's size and training speed were concerning.

 ### Final, Optimized Model
-- **Two-Phase Camembert System**: Our breakthrough came with a refined version of the Camembert model, structured in three phases for precise, efficient classification.
+- **Two-Phase Camembert System**: Our breakthrough came with a refined version of the Camembert model, structured in two phases for precise, efficient classification.
 This significantly accelerated training times without compromising accuracy.
 It even increased it to 60,2% with the same dataset.

 ## Explore More 🔗
 Interested in learning more about this project?
 Looking for source code or detailed documentation?
 Visit our [GitHub Repository](https://github.com/JonathanStefanov/CEFR_Classifier_French) 🌟 for all the resources you need.